weesvisje/docs/docs/ios/tutorial/swift/1-setup.md

 ## 1-2 Add dependencies (Cocoapods or Swift Package Manager)

 Follow the instructions on the [Installation page for iOS](/ios/installation) to use CocoaPods or Swift Package Manager.

-Now open __Tasks.xcworkspace__.

-> From now on open up Tasks.xcworkspace and _not_ Tasks.xcproj or else you will not be able to compile references to Ditto